Andrew Edmunds | Romantic Soho Restaurant

 It’ll ensure they don’t get sour grapes.

-NOTE: Andrew Edmunds is open every day for lunch and evening service.
-Reservations can be made by calling 020 7437 5708.
+NOTE: Andrew Edmunds is open every day for lunch and dinner service – reservations can be made by calling 020 7437 5708.
+You can bring a small-medium dog in as long as they have a suitable table free – please call in advance if you’re planning on bringing a pooch.